lilskywalkr/Zwolen-Rebirth/README.md

 # Zwolen (Rebirth)

-This was the first web app in plain HTML/CSS and JavaScript I ever made in highschool.
+This was the first web page in plain HTML/CSS and JavaScript I ever made in highschool.